luisfun/discord-hono/README.md

 [👉 Documentation](https://discord-hono.luis.fun)

 This project is heavily influenced by [Hono](https://github.com/honojs/hono).
 Thank you for [Yusuke Wada](https://github.com/yusukebe) and Hono contributors!
-[Hono LICENSE](https://github.com/honojs/hono/blob/main/LICENSE)

 ## Features